BacaR00T/MGKB48/README.md

 ![mgkb48](https://github.com/BacaR00T/MGKB48/assets/81833517/43564939-5fd0-44ae-843e-08f6653fc776)

-# CODE info
+# MCU file configuration
-To be able to use the nice!nano (or any toher clone with nRF52840) and KMK, it's needed to compile the kmk library it self and also the adafruit_ble library.
-For that you can use mpy-cross, to learn how to do that
+To be able to use the nice!nano (or any other MCU with nRF52840) and KMK, it's needed to compile the kmk library and the adafruit_ble library since usable flash is only ~256kb.
+How to you can find [here](https://kmkfw.io/docs/Officially_Supported_Microcontrollers).

 # PCB